Statistical Learning and Data Science Hub

 Peter Gilbert

-Causal Inference Methods · Immune Correlates Analysis · Vaccine Trial Statistics
+Causal Inference Methods · Immune Correlates/Surrogate Endpoint Analysis · Vaccine Trial Statistics

-Peter Gilbert develops statistical methods for vaccine trials, including immune-correlates evaluation, sieve analysis, causal inference, and survival and competing-risk models.
+Peter Gilbert develops statistical methods for vaccine and monoclonal antibody clinical trials, including immune correlates evaluation, sieve analysis, causal inference, and survival analysis models.
 The Gilbert Group focuses on rigorous inference for high-dimensional immunologic and pathogen-genetic data.

 Photo of Elizabeth Halloran